23

 Even-Odd Sudoku FAQ

-Does the shading change the digit constraints?
+Does the marking change the digit constraints?

 Are there always exactly four evens per row?

 Yes.
 There are four even digits (2, 4, 6, 8), and each appears exactly once per row.
+The parity markers just reveal a few of those positions up front.

 Is even-odd easier than classic?